EQUINE DISTRESS (THE PROBLEM)

 + How does NIGHTWATCH® notify a caretaker?

-When distress is detected, NIGHTWATCH® sends a wireless alert notification to a caretaker or others via SMS/text, phone call, and/or email.
+When distress is detected, NIGHTWATCH® sends a wireless alert notification to a caretaker or others via text, phone call, and/or email.
 The system will continue to send these alerts simultaneously to multiple people or in a cascading fashion (user configurable) until the notification is acknowledged.
 In addition, LED indicators on each NIGHTWATCH® halter/collar offer a visual reference of a horse’s relative distress state.
 Just look for a green indicator for reassurance your horse is within their normal and non-distress state.

 + Do I need Wi-Fi in my barn for NIGHTWATCH® to work?